 Everyone turns off their electronics for a full day of fun.
 Here are some ideas:

-- Around the world – check out books for the library, watch movies, learn a few new vocabulary words, and cook a new meal together.
+- Around the world – check out books from the library, watch movies, learn a few new vocabulary words, and cook a new meal together.

 - Volunteer – research local opportunities and make time as a family to help others in need.